EDUC 566 – Cross Cultural Awareness

 Elements of democratic education:

-- The course is facilitated by two instructors to model cooperative learning facilitation.
+- Course is facilitated by two instructors to model cooperative learning facilitation.

 - Shared decision-making and responsibility among the students and instructors.